LuizEstraviz/TLStools/TLStrees/README.md

 ```

-## Adopted method
+## Adopted methods

 The algorithm we used for detecting stem points is an adapted Hough transform.
 It filters cells from rasterized layers of the point cloud searching for circular patterns.
-More in depth descriptions of the method are given by [Olofsson et al. (2014)](http://www.mdpi.com/2072-4292/6/5/4323) and [Conto et al. (2017)](https://doi.org/10.1016/j.compag.2017.10.019).
+The final radii for tree segments is estimated through a least squares approach combined with the RANSAC algorithm.
+More in depth descriptions of the methods are given by [Olofsson et al. (2014)](http://www.mdpi.com/2072-4292/6/5/4323) and [Conto et al. (2017)](https://doi.org/10.1016/j.compag.2017.10.019).

 ### Further details and recommendations on the command line usage